TentacleOrg/Tentacle/doc/LibraryStructureApi.md

 final api = Tentacle().getLibraryStructureApi();
-final String name = name_example; // String | The name of the virtual folder. final CollectionTypeOptions collectionType = ; // CollectionTypeOptions | The type of the collection. final BuiltList<String> paths = ; // BuiltList<String> | The paths of the virtual folder.
+final String name = name_example; // String | The name of the virtual folder. final CollectionTypeOptions collectionType = collectionType_example; // CollectionTypeOptions | The type of the collection. final BuiltList<String> paths = ; // BuiltList<String> | The paths of the virtual folder.
 final bool refreshLibrary = true; // bool | Whether to refresh the library. final AddVirtualFolderDto addVirtualFolderDto = ; // AddVirtualFolderDto | The library options.